A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 Museum of Discovery and Science

-Tracy Snyder Molina: At the Museum of Discovery and Science the numerous large aquariums with everything from fish and adorable otters to baby alligators will delight the animal lovers.
+Tracy Snyder Molina said: At the Museum of Discovery and Science the numerous large aquariums with everything from fish and adorable otters to baby alligators will delight the animal lovers.
 The Prehistoric Florida area features a giant 50-foot Megalodon, live dig pit, saber-toothed cat and an Imperial Mammoth.
 The Everglades Airboat Adventure allows visitors to experience the twists, turns and stops in a simulated airboat ride through the Everglades.
 A storm center with hurricane simulator, recycling robot and science theater are just a few more of the highlights.

 Cost: $17 adult/$14 child (2-12)